KAI KUH-1 Surion: Origins

-In June 2008, KAI announced that the first prototype KUH was to be rolled in the following month and that ground tests would begin later that year; the firm also stated that it aimed to conduct the type's first flight in early 2010 and for the first production aircraft to be delivered in 2013.
+In June 2008, KAI announced that the first prototype KUH was to be rolled in the following month and that ground tests would begin later that year.
+The firm stated that it aimed to conduct the type's first flight in early 2010 and for the first production aircraft to be delivered in 2013.
 In August 2009, the first prototype was unveiled by President Lee Myung-bak at an unveiling ceremony in Sacheon.
 In October 2009, it was announced that the program was to be delayed as the result of several ministries having received reduced budgets as greater priority had been placed on social welfare programs; the Ministry of National Defense announced that stability of existing defense programs had been assured.

-On 10 March 2010, KAI announced that a prototype had performed the maiden flight of the Surion; two test pilots and an engineer had performed a series of taxiing and hovering maneuvers, as well as a stationary hover at 30 ft (9.1m), during this initial flight.
+On 10 March 2010, KAI announced that a prototype had performed the maiden flight of the Surion.
+Two test pilots and an engineer performed a series of taxiing and hovering maneuvers, as well as a stationary hover at 30 ft (9.1m), during this initial flight.
 In May 2010, following three months of flight testing, the prototype performed its first public flight demonstration.
-In January 2011, Eurocopter and KAI established a joint venture, KAI-EC, for the purposes of marketing the Surion and handling export sales; at the time, it was envisioned that 250-300 units would be sold worldwide by 2021.
-In December 2012, deliveries of the first Surion model formally commenced.
-In February 2013, low temperature testing in Alaska, United States, was completed, leading to development of the KUH-1 Surion being formally recognized as completed in the following month.
+In January 2011, Eurocopter and KAI established a joint venture, KAI-EC, for the purposes of marketing the Surion and handling export sales.
+At the time, it was envisioned that 250-300 units would be sold worldwide by 2021.
+In December 2012, deliveries of the first Surion model began.
+In February 2013, low temperature testing in Alaska, United States, was completed, leading to development of the KUH-1 Surion being formally recognized as completed in March.

 Further development

 The KUH-1 Surion served as the basis for a navalised derivative, the Korean Naval Helicopter (KNH).
 By 2011, the KNH had entered into the development stage; work was being performed on the project by a partnership between KAI, Eurocopter, and Elbit Systems.
-In January 2016, following completion of development work on the amphibious variant of the Surion, it was announced that this variant had been cleared to enter production later that year.
+In January 2016, following completion of development work on the amphibious variant of the Surion, the variant was cleared to enter production later that year.